 Govern LLM access the way you govern everything else.

 LLMs are now load-bearing in sales, engineering, support, and research.
-Your company needs the same controls you have for AWS or GitHub: per-team budgets, audit logs, SSO, role-based access, and a single pane showing what's being spent where.
-Modelux is that plane.
+Your company needs the same controls you have for AWS or GitHub: per-team budgets, audit logs, SSO, role-based access, and a single pane showing what's being spent where. modelux is that plane.

 LLM usage has the shadow-IT problem, but worse.